 let’s make the dough first.

 Take a wide deep utensil.
 Add both the flours and salt and mix it.
-Make a well in the centre and pour oil/ghee in it.
+Make a well in the center and pour oil/ghee in it.
 Mix the oil with flour and rub with your hands softly so that oil is uniformly mixed with flour.
 Using as little water as you can make a dough.
 The dough should not be as hard as that for poori or as soft as that for roti.

 Cover the dough and keep aside for 15 minutes.
 We can prepare aloo pyaz mixture in that time.